 - Instapage ($149 – ?/mo)

 - Many others

 I now use WordPress for landing pages, which is the platform my client sites already run on.
 This saves me (and therefore my clients) from having to pay the ridiculous software fees above.
 And pricing isn’t the only drawback of these tools.
 Most of them have unacceptable usage limits, such as, traffic limits or number of pages/funnels users can build.
 That alone is a deal breaker for me!

 My go-to landing page design is a very simple one column, mobile-first layout used on a few of my client websites, such as this one—with one key difference.
-To create a landing page, I just remove the website header and global navigation.
+To create a landing page, I just remove the global navigation.
 Simple!

 Most WordPress landing page plugins feature drag and drop capability—primarily targeting non-developers.
 The problem with these plugins is all the extra code necessary to create drag and drop functionality, which introduces a ton of moving parts and performance killing technical debt.